-Support of mTRP BFR/BFD for inter-cell beam management e.g. whether per-TRP BFR is applicable for inter-cell mTRP or not and how it can be configured.

-BFD-RS set: Explicit configuration is still pending i.e. there is no BFD-RS set configuration in the current RRC CR.
-The expected work is how to associate BFD-RS set and SchedulingRequestID.

 MPE reporting in ICBM (inter-cell beam management): It is not clear whether explicit additional PCI is needed or not.
 It will be easily updated based on RAN1 reply.

 For ASN.1 details further input is expected:

 maxNrofCandidateBeams-r17 is not known yet.